 Former Chestnut Ridge Golf Club: The owner of the property, CR Golf, LLC, has requested to construct 8 homes on the site, one less than the maximum allowed under the current zoning.
 Community Input Meetings were held in October, and the next step will be for the consulting engineer to modify the plans to account for the County's review comments.
 A development plan hearing has yet to be scheduled.
 The Falls Road Community Association remains very concerned about this proposal and its impact on the environment.
+In May, the Administrative Law Judge ruled in favor of the 8 lot subdivision.
+Additionally, October 2014 the County Board of Appeals ruled that the County Council was within its right to downzone the property so that only 8 dwellings could be constructed.
 (FRCA & GTCC)